alindeman/upgradingtorails4/text/60_active_record_and_relation.markdown

 end
 @@@

-The `none` scope is returned by `Post.authorized` if the user is unapproved.
-The controller can tack on more scopes (e.g., `limit(10)`) even though the query has been stunted.
+The `none` scope is returned by `Post.authorized` if the user is not yet approved.
+In that case the query will never return any posts, but the controller can tack on more scopes (i.e., `limit(10)`) even so.

-The `none` scope is implemented by returning an `ActiveRecord::NullRelation`.
-No database query will be used when a `none` scope is chained on.
+The `none` scope is implemented by returning an `ActiveRecord::NullRelation`, named for the [null object pattern](http://en.wikipedia.org/wiki/Null_Object_pattern).
+No database query will be used when a `none` scope is used in the chain.